apache/seatunnel-website/blog/2026-07-25-seatunnel-zero-loss-zero-duplication-data-consistency.md

 - **Full Read**: Obtaining a complete data snapshot at a specific point in time
 - **Incremental Capture**: Accurately recording all data change events (CDC mode)
-- **Lock-free Snapshot Consistency**: Ensuring data continuity between full snapshot and incremental changes through low and high watermark mechanisms
+- **Lock-free Snapshot Consistency**: When `exactly_once = true`, using low and high watermarks to reconcile changes that occur during a snapshot

 ### Write Consistency

 **Write Consistency** ensures data is reliably and correctly written to the target system, addressing "how to write safely":

-- **Idempotent Writing**: Multiple writes of the same data won't produce duplicate records
+- **Idempotent Writing**: Replaying the same key updates one target record when a stable primary/unique key and upsert semantics are available
-- **Transaction Integrity**: Ensuring related data is written atomically as a whole
+- **Transaction Integrity**: Committing the records handled by a sink writer in a checkpoint-aligned transaction when the sink supports it
-- **Error Handling**: Ability to rollback or safely retry in exceptional cases
+- **Error Handling**: Recovering from a completed checkpoint, with replay behavior determined by the source and sink

 ### State Consistency